frakbot/FWeather/README.md

 For bugs and feature requests, please read [the instructions](https://github.com/frakbot/FWeather/wiki/How-to-report-a-bug) and then [open an issue](https://github.com/frakbot/FWeather/issues) in the issue tracker.

+### Setup how-to
+In order to be able to build the project, you need to use [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) and install the Android maven repositories into your local maven directory.

+Just follow the [How to use](https://github.com/mosabua/maven-android-sdk-deployer?source=cc#how-to-use) section and you'll be ready to go.

 ## Credits
 This widget uses the awesome [Yahoo!
 Weather APIs](http://developer.yahoo.com/weather/) to retrieve the weather data.